Adding Let’s Encrypt to your WordPress site follows the same process as adding Let’s Encrypt to your non-WordPress domains.

 This will request a Let’s Encrypt certificate for the domain.
 Once a certificate is requested, the message, “Let's Encrypt: Certificate Requested” will appear over the Let’s Encrypt button.

-Once Let's Encrypt certificate has been issued successfully, you can move on to the next steps.
+If a certificate has been issued successfully, a green lock will appear next to the domain name.
+Once a Let's Encrypt certificate has been issued successfully, you can move on to the next steps.

-After you have added Let’s Encrypt to your WordPress site, there are two more steps you may need to take:
+After you have successfully added Let’s Encrypt to your WordPress domain, there are two more steps you may need to take:

 Update Your WordPress Database Links

-It is important that you do not modify any https links in the guid column.
-The Velvet Blues plugin automatically marks the guid column as unalterable.
+Note: It is important that you do not modify any https links in the guid column.

 Update Your WordPress Address URL